 Conclusion

 Are you ready to take the next step in your Army career?
-Embrace continuous learning, lead by example, and take care of your soldiers.
+Think about it: embrace continuous learning, lead by example, and take care of your soldiers.
 Share this article with your peers and leave a comment below with your own tips for success as an E5!